Biodynamic Farmer Foundation Year

 The Biodynamic Farmer Foundation Year is a hands-on, holistic approach to farmer education.

 Delve deeply into the practice of biodynamics with individualized support from an experienced biodynamic mentor farmer.

 Apprentice on an established biodynamic mentor farm or implement biodynamics on the farm or garden you manage.

-Work with a cohesive learning curriculum of short readings, experiential exercises, and lively conversation spaces.
+Work with a cohesive learning curriculum of short readings, experiential exercises, observational studies, and lively conversation spaces.

 This new program builds upon our North American Biodynamic Apprenticeship Program (NABDAP), which began in 2009 and has graduated 51 new biodynamic farmers to date.

 If you have questions about the program or application please contact Anthony at firstname.lastname@example.org (link sends e-mail) or 262.649.9212 x14